NEW: Former astronaut says both countries necessary for ISS

 The two nations can’t afford temporary tussles to upend a costly relationship – one that James Oberg, a former space engineer, describes as “reluctant co-dependency.”

-In 2011, NASA retired its space shuttle fleet, its only means of getting to and from the station.
-Now, Russian Soyuz capsules ferry U.S. astronauts and cosmonauts, together with supplies that can fit in the smaller craft.
+NASA retired its space shuttle fleet in 2011, and its astronauts have no way to get to and from the station.
+Russian Soyuz capsules ferry U.S. astronauts and cosmonauts, together with supplies that can fit in the smaller craft.